Statutes and By-Laws of the International Phonetic Association

 All of the above types of members are entitled to all the privileges of membership, including receipt of the Journal.

-3. Elections to the Council will be by mail ballot.
+3. Elections to the Council will be by balloting procedures to be determined by the Council for each election.

-The time schedule for the election of the Council of the IPA will as follows:
+The time schedule for the election of the Council of the IPA will be as follows:

 (a) 12 months before an International Congress of Phonetic Sciences - the Secretary to request nominations for membership of the Council;